 - Gumball is frequently a master of this trope, with his catchphrase of "What the what?"

 - Avatar: The Last Airbender: "You're too much of a pushover to do anything about it."
 (Also note that Toph is cracking some nuts of Aang's as she says this to him.)

 - In the sequel series to this The Legend of Korra Toph once again does this when she says to Bolin's girlfriend Opal "How did you end up dating a dipstick like him?"
 She says it like "dipshit" instead.

 - Batman: The Animated Series: In "Perchance to Dream".
 Bruce is prepared to jump off a tower to prove he's dreaming, but Mad Hatter asks what if he's wrong: "Then I'll see you in your nightmares!"

 Narrator: An angry farmer was telling Mavis just what she could do with her train.

-Everyone in the South knows that "Bless your heart" isn't a blessing.
-More often that not, it's more likely to be Sugary Malice, "blessing" them in the context of "please protect this idiot since he's too stupid to help himself."
+- Everyone in the Southern US knows that "Bless your heart" usually isn't a "blessing."
+While it can be used in a nice way, the phrase itself is, more often than not, used as a much more polite way of calling someone an idiot (compared to Northerners, Southerners are very big on things like manners and etiquette).
 It can also be a type of preemptive apology, using it to sweeten a not-so-nice comment ("Bless his heart, that's the ugliest baby I've ever seen.")